-How a nonprofit organization or community initiative handles online
+How a nonprofit organization, government office or community initiative

-criticism and conflict speaks volumes about that organization, for weeks,
+handles online criticism and conflict speaks volumes about that

-There is no way to avoid it, but there are ways to address criticism that can actually help an organization to be perceived as even more trustworthy and worth supporting.
-To be successful with online activities, an organization MUST be able to honestly and openly deal with online criticism, particularly from supporters and participants.
+There is no way to avoid criticism, but there are ways to address criticism that can actually help an organization to be perceived as even more trustworthy and worth supporting.
+An organization MUST be able to honestly and openly deal with online criticism, particularly from supporters and participants.
 Otherwise, the organization puts itself in a position to lose the trust of supporters and clients, and even generate negative publicity -- and, once lost, trust and credibility can be extremely difficult to win back.

 Is the critic actually doing you a favor by offering you feedback that may not have been discovered otherwise, when damage was done to your organization's reputation and credibility?
 Again, acknowledging a real problem is a powerful way to turn a critic into a supporter.

 If the complaint is legitimate -- for instance, that the organization's past annual reports aren't on the organization's web site, get them up ASAP, and offer an apology for not having done so earlier.
 Don't try to defend or excuse your original decision not to.
 Take the lumps with grace and honesty.

 Instead, take responsibility.
 If the critic is pointing out something your organization should have done, but didn't, for whatever reason, accept the criticism.
 Consider offering a straightforward and sincere apology, and details on how the problem will be addressed.

 If you have already worked to create trust with those with those whom you interact online, long before criticisms surface, through transparent and honest information in past communications, you are going to have a much better time dealing with online criticism; readers will already trust you, and be ready to give you the benefit of the doubt.